Smart Casual Verification of the Confidential Consortium Framework: Trace Validation

 \subsubsection{Aligning Grains Of Atomicity}

-The granularity of some actions in the high-level spec did not align with the granularity of events in the traces.
+The granularity of some actions in the consensus spec did not align with the granularity of events in the traces.
 The action \textit{IsRcvAppendEntries} outlines the alignment of such different \emph{grains of atomicity}.
-Like many Raft implementations, CCF minimize network roundtrips by piggybacking \emph{term} updates on \textit{AppendEntries} messages.
-This optimization was not reflected in the high-level spec.
-Instead, the spec modeled term updates with an action that increases the term upon a pending \textit{AppendEntriesRequest}, while leaving the network unchanged.
+Like many Raft implementations, CCF minimize network round trips by piggybacking \emph{term} updates on \textit{AppendEntries} messages.
+This optimization was not reflected in the consensus spec.
+Instead, the spec modeled term updates with an action that increases the term upon a pending \textit{AppendEntriesRequest}, while leaving the variable unchanged.
 In effect, a term update might nondeterministically occur before the receipt of the \textit{AppendEntriesRequest}.
-To reconcile these different grains of atomicity, we composed the actions \textit{UpdateTerm} and \textit{HandleAppendEntriesReq}, allowing them to occur atomically in a single action.
+To reconcile these different grains of atomicity, we composed the actions \textit{UpdateTerm} and \textit{HandleAppendEntriesReq}, allowing them to occur atomically, i.e., in a single action.

-Another important application of action composition addresses events that are omitted from the trace, such as dropping messages.
-Although our consensus specs explicitly modeled loosing messages, message loss was not recorded in the trace.
+Another important application of action composition addresses events that are omitted from the trace, such as losing messages.
+Although our consensus specs explicitly modeled losing messages, message loss was not recorded in the trace.
 Therefore, to account for faults at any step of a behavior, we composed an \textit{IsFault} action with \textit{Trace}'s next-state relation.
 Conversely, aligning a single high-level action with multiple implementation events is addressed by introducing finite stuttering that does not change the high-level variables.
 For instance, the action \textit{IsSendAppendEntriesResponse} is enabled iff \textit{ln} is a \textit{sndAER} event.
 However, it leaves the high-level variables unchanged.